Back Pain Relief Exercise Myths!

 The old school sit-ups and crunches are not as effective as we once thought.

-Remember in P.E class how we'd take turns holding each other's feet while the other person would jerk themselves up to a sit as fast as they could to break the old sit up record.
+Remember in P.E class how we'd take turns holding each other's feet while the other person would jerk themselves up to a sit as fast as they could to break the school's sit-up record?

-Old style sit-ups actually use the hip flexors and erector spinae(the back) more than the abdominal muscles.
-This pulls on the muscles of the back incurring strain.
+Old style sit-ups actually use the hip flexors and erector spinae(superficial muscles of the back) more than the deeper transverse abdominal muscles.
+This action pulls on the muscles of the back incurring strain.

-Crunches generally work the superficial rectus abdominus muscles, which do nothing to help support our spines.
+Crunches generally work the superficial rectus abdominus muscles, which help us to bend forward, but do nothing to help support our spines internally.

-Pilates exercises are most effective at working the deep transverse abdominal muscles that support our spines.
+Pilates exercises are most effective at working the deep transverse abdominal muscles that support our spine and provide us with back pain relief.

 The flattening effect that you get in the abs from doing rollups, single leg stretch, the hundreds, just to name a few are the most effective way to have a strong midsection and, in effect a supported back.